 Top-Loading Drop Safes.
 Top-loading drop safes come is a wide variety of sizes and feature either a drop slot located at the top of the safe or a rotary hopper with a rotary drum and crank handle.
 If the safe has a rotary hopper, deposits are made by placing the deposit into the rotary drum at the top of the safe and then rotating the drum by turning the crank handle a full 360 degrees.
 Like front-loading drop safes, top-loading drop safes almost always come with 4 pre-drilled anchor holes located at the base of the safe for securing the safe to a concrete floor (ideal) or wood floor (less than ideal, but okay if done properly).
 Top-loading drop safes with a rotary hopper can usually accept a larger package size than front-loading drop safes.
 These types of safes are also usually more resistant to attempts to fish the contents through the drop mechanism.

 Drop Safes with an Interior Locker.
 Some front-loading drop safes come with an interior locker located inside the safe.
 The interior locker is where deposits made through the drop door are collected.
-The purpose of the interior locker to provide a means of separating employee access into two separate areas of the safe: (1) the interior locker, which is where deposits made into the safe are collected, and the space below it; and (2) the space beneath the interior locker only, which is protected by the external locking mechanism alone.
-In other words, to access deposits made into a safe fitted with an interior locker, you need to first open the door to the safe and then open the interior locker.
+The interior locker provide a means of limiting employee access to the safe.
+Employees who can open the door to the safe, but do not have a key to open the interior locker, can only access the space below the interior locker.
+However, employees or managers who can open the door to the safe and have a key to the interior locker can access both deposits made into a safe as well as the space below the interior locker.
 The interior locker is almost always secured by a single key lock or dual key locks.
-Because drop safes with an interior locker provide a means of controlling who has access to deposits and who has access to other storage inside the safe only, these types of safes provide an alternative to more costly alternatives, such as double-door/2-door depositories or buying two safes, a drop safe for collecting deposits, and a separate burglary safe for separate storage of other valuables.
+Because drop safes with an interior locker provide a means of controlling who has access to deposits and who has access to other storage inside the safe only, these types of safes provide an alternative to more expensive alternatives, such as double-door/2-door depositories or buying two safes, a drop safe for collecting deposits, and a separate burglary safe for separate storage of other valuables.

 Double-Door / 2-Door Depositories.
 Double-door drop safes, also known as 2-door depositories, are special types of front-loading depository safes and top-loading drop safes.
 These safes feature two safe doors: (a) a door on the top protecting the drop area; and (2) a separate door located beneath the drop area.
 The two-door configuration is used for separating employee access into two separate areas of the safe: (1) the drop area, which is protected by the top safe door; and (2) the space beneath the drop area, which is protected by the bottom safe door.
 On wide body drop safes, the space beneath the drop area can be used for separate storage of cash register trays.